 The adjustable Smith bar, which has a weight multiplier, lets you engage in the bench press or squats you’d be doing using the Smith machine.

-It offers eight different pulley starting positions, so you can adjust them smoothly.
+It offers eight different pulley starting positions so that you can adjust them smoothly.

 This is wonderful because most home trainers come with only two adjustable pulleys, which can only offer limited workout options.